Meet the candidates running for the Summit School District Board of Education

 Danielle Surette is the final candidate in the 4 for the Kids slate.

-Surette formerly volunteered with the Peace Corps developing lesson plans and education materials in Zambia.
-Now a three-year Summit County resident and mother of two district students, Surette said she thinks the district can do better and bring back its academic focus.
+Surette formerly volunteered with the Peace Corps, developing lesson plans and education materials in Zambia.
+Now a three-year Summit County resident and mother of two district students, Surette said the district can do better and bring back its academic focus.

 “I want to bring the focus back to academics and help all of our students to achieve their highest level of success that they can,” Surette said.

-Surette said she thinks a lot of parents have been ignored by the district in the past year, and she wants to be a voice for them.
-Surette also said that while she agrees that kids are more than their test scores, test scores are a reflection of where the kids are at.
+Surette said a lot of parents have been ignored by the district in the past year, and she wants to be a voice for them.
+Surette also said that while kids are more than their test scores, test scores are a reflection of where the kids are at.

 Lisa Webster